We may be burdened with many problems—whether we are Christians or not—yet there is a perfect solution for every problem.

 There is social love, friendship love, romantic love, and family love in this world.

-There are many kinds of love in this world,
+There are many kinds of love in this world, but the question remains:

 Do you have Calvary’s love?